Skip to content

 Logging in a cluster

 In a cluster a request first reaches a front node, which load balances it to a backend node that processes the image.
 That backend may be a different machine than the front, or it may be the same one.
-When it is a different machine, the request's two log lines are written in different places: the access line on the front node, the application line on the backend node.
+When it is a different machine, the request's two log lines land in different places: the access line on the front node, the application line on the backend node.

 If one node both receives and processes the request, both lines are on that node.